ocean-ai-data-challenges/dc1-emulating-global-ocean/docs/source/content/task.md

 fields, without requiring the full 3-D water column.

-DC1 is part of the [PPR Océan & Climat](https://www.ocean-climat.fr/) (*Projet Prioritaire de Recherche*), a national research programme launched by the French government and managed by CNRS and Ifremer to improve understanding of the ocean and climate.
+DC1 is part of the [PPR Océan & Climat](https://www.ocean-climat.fr/) (*Projet Prioritaire de Recherche*), a national research program launched by the French government and managed by CNRS and Ifremer to improve understanding of the ocean and climate.

 ## Goal